-A specially convened Conference of Democracies (a modern version of the Congress of Vienna) should be held in a major European capital to consider a post-war European security mechanism in light of Russia's aggression.
-The goal of the conference would be to restore respect for and compliance with the founding principles of the Helsinki Final Act, Paris Charter, and NATO-Russia Founding Act.
+A specially convened Conference of Democracies (a modern version of the Congress of Vienna) should be held in a major European capital to consider a new post-war European security order in light of Russia's aggression.
+The goal of the conference would be to restore respect for, and compliance with, the founding principles of the Helsinki Final Act, Paris Charter, and NATO-Russia Founding Act.

-Future Planning Groups should be established and charged to discuss and agree on concrete confidence and security-building measures along four traditional lines of strategy: diplomatic, informational, military and economic.
+To that end, Future Planning Groups (FPG) should be established and charged to discuss and agree on concrete confidence and security-building measures along four traditional lines of strategy: diplomatic, informational, military and economic.

 Leadership will be critical.
-There are three possible vehicles for such leadership in declining order of likely effectiveness but rising in reverse order in terms of likelihood: the Alliance and the European Union working in lock-step; a so-called Contact Group of major NATO powers (US, UK, France, Germany, Poland and Italy); or an ad hoc leadership group of willing and able powers outside of formal institutional structures.
-If the latter, Ukraine's future security would also need to be guaranteed by a series of bilateral and multilateral security guarantees.
+There are two possible vehicles for such leadership in declining order of likely effectiveness, but rising in terms of likelihood: the Alliance and the European Union working in lock-step, or an ad hoc leadership group of willing and able powers outside of formal institutional structures.
+If the latter, Ukraine's future security would also need to be guaranteed by a series of bilateral and multilateral security commitments and instruments.

 The war will continue to have severe economic, social and humanitarian consequences for Ukraine.
 Mitigation of such consequences will require finance, expertise and human resources.
 In such circumstances, process is as important as outcome and the EU is best placed to generate such change.
-Therefore, for all its many challenges declaring an accelerated track towards eventual Ukrainian membership of the EU should be put on the table, albeit subject to a range of caveats.
+Therefore, for all the many self-evident challenges, an accelerated track towards eventual Ukrainian membership of the EU should be put on the table, albeit subject to a range of caveats.
 The reforms required by the accession process would themselves contribute immensely to security and stability in the country and wider Europe.

-The EU and NATO should also together launch a new regional strategy towards the Black Sea Region and the Caspian Sea Region.
-Any such architecture would need to include measures to end Russia's illegitimate occupation of Moldovan and Georgian territories (Transnistria, Abkhazia, South Ossetia) and to resolve these and other so-called frozen conflicts.
+The EU and NATO should together launch a new regional strategy towards the Black Sea Region and the Caspian Sea Region.
+Any such strategy would need to include measures to end Russia's illegitimate occupation of Moldovan and Georgian territories (Transnistria, Abkhazia, South Ossetia) and to resolve these and other so-called frozen conflicts.

 A much greater Western effort is needed to convince the likes of China and India to further withhold support from Russia.
-At this year's G7 Summit in Hiroshima, Japan, China and India should be invited to join a G7-Plus Contact Group charged with both preventing nuclear escalation and returning the conflict to an institutional framework.
+At this year's G7 Summit in Hiroshima, Japan, China and India should be invited to join a G7-Plus Partners Contact Group charged with both preventing nuclear escalation and returning the conflict to an institutional framework.
 A major diplomatic demarche is also needed towards other important democracies, such as Brazil, Indonesia, Nigeria, the Philippines, and South Africa.

-Chinese and Indian membership of a Contact Group will set a precedent for the involvement of such powers in European affairs, and thus balance European involvement in Asian affairs.
+Extra-European membership of any such Contact Group would set a precedent for the involvement of such powers in European affairs, and thus balance European involvement in Asian affairs.
 One aim of such concentrated diplomatic efforts would be to induce India, China, and as many other states as possible to warn Russian elites of the lasting risks to Russia's reputation and national interests if Putin decides to escalate the war with weapons of mass destruction.